-This particular day, we were celebrating CTs birthday and taking a trip down west to visit a garden we hadn’t seen before.
-As soon as I heard about MoneySupermarket’s £50 Road Trip Challenge I knew immediately this would be the trip I would be writing about and the Glynn Valley would be the main feature.
+This particular day, we were celebrating CTs birthday and taking a road trip down west to visit a garden we hadn’t seen before.
+As soon as I heard about MoneySupermarket’s £50 Road Trip Challenge, I knew immediately this would be the trip I would be writing about and the Glynn Valley would be the main feature.
 It was virtually impossible taking pictures from the car, so we stopped off in a couple of places to have a mooch about and take photographs.
 The grand views turned out to be too awkward to capture.
+Nice car, but sadly not the one we were driving.

 Driving on a little further we came to the glittering spires of the pile-it-high-sell-it-cheap retail park which is Trago Mills.
 A visit here can only be described as an “experience”.
 To get a taste as to what’s in store, here’s one of the many statues that adorn the site.